 Note: All participants in this program must also meet the requirements of a complementary Senior Project during the two weeks prior to traveling.
 Students are urged to make this part of the senior project community service-oriented.

-This sister-school program has been in existence for three years and provides students an experience with the world’s second most populous nation and tenth-largest economy.
+This sister-school program has been in existence for over seven years and provides students an experience with the world’s second most populous nation and tenth-largest economy.
 The CHIREC School is located in Hyderabad, India, the country’s second-leading technology center.
 The trip includes a homestay with Indian families and excursions to Agra, to view the Taj Mahal, and Delhi, one of the world’s great capitals.

 Travel Programs with a Service Component